ARTICLE I – NAME

 ARTICLE IV – MEMBERSHIP

 Section 1.
-There shall be six (6) classes of membership in this Association, namely: Company, Individual, Associate, Honorary, Vendor and Supporting.
+There shall be six (6) classes of membership in this Association, namely: Active, Associate, Honorary, Retired, Vendor and Supporting.

-Section 4.
+Section 3.
 Associate Member.
 An Associate member shall be an individual engaged in the process serving, court filing, photocopy, or attorney service business located outside of the State of California.
-Associate members shall be entitled to a listing in the association Membership Directory under the Associate member section; however, they may not make reference to any branch office(s) that they may have in California, unless they opt to also have a Company membership for at least one of their California branches (see Company Membership).
+Associate members shall be entitled to a listing in the association Membership Directory under the Associate member section; however, they may not make reference to any branch office(s) that they may have in California, unless they opt to also have an Active membership.
 Associate members may advertise their company name in all association produced directories, publications and on the website.
-Associate members shall be eligible for an enhanced listing on the association website under the associate member section.
+Associate members shall be eligible for a listing on the association website under the associate member section.
 Associate members may not vote, or hold office, elected or appointed; but may serve on or chair a committee.

-Section 5.
+Section 4.
 Honorary Member.
-Honorary members shall have all rights and privileges of membership, excluding the right to vote and to hold elected office.
-The privilege of this membership shall be determined by a majority of the Board of Directors.
-Honorary members shall be a dues-exempt membership.
+Honorary members shall have all rights and privileges of membership including the right to vote and to hold elected office.
+The privilege of this membership shall be determined by a majority vote of the Board of Directors.
+An Honorary member shall be dues-exempt.

 Section 6.
 Vendor Member.
 A Vendor member shall be any company associated with the process serving, court filing, photocopy, or attorney service profession, except owners, partners, or stockholding corporate officers of process serving, photocopy or attorney service firms.
 Vendor members may advertise their company name in all association directories and publications.
 Vendor members shall be entitled to a listing in the association Membership Directory under the Vendor member section.
 Vendor members may not vote, hold any office, elected or appointed; but may serve on or chair a committee.